 The old tenements and tower blocks were being demolished and the lack of opportunity had a major social impact on its inner city communities.
 As with other major cities across the UK, police fallout and inner-city rioting ensued, and the city became embroiled in a class war with the Thatcher government, who many felt let their city rot when they most needed help.

 Rob Bremner’s photos captured the mood of Liverpool during the turbulent Thatcher years, they also highlight the everyday life and positive spirit of the people – colourful and casual fashions and local characters who were proud of their city.

 Rob was born in Wick, a small village in the North of Scotland and left school at sixteen with no qualifications.
 He got his first job working in a garage, which he didn’t particularly like, but he soon got acquainted with a press photographer in Inverness who gave him a job on a youth training scheme (YTS).

 Wallasey School of Art

-Rob didn’t know much about photography then, he just didn’t want to work in the garage anymore.
-The scheme only lasted six months but he enjoyed it and decided to pursue his newfound passion for photography.
+Rob didn’t know much about photography back then, he just didn’t want to work in the garage anymore.
+The scheme only lasted six months but he enjoyed so decided to pursue his newfound passion.
 In 1983 he enrolled on a photography course at Wallasey School of Art, and leaving his hometown of Wick, he swapped rural North East Scotland for the industrial landscape of the North West of England.

 Rob: “It was tough times, but I found everyone to be warm and friendly, and on rainy days they would ask me in for tea.
 I left my college Bronica in a pub one night after some dockers invited me for a drink, I returned the next day and they had left it behind the bar for me.
 I wish I could say I was a socially aware photographer, campaigning against Thatcher’s Britain, but I just felt comfortable taking photos there and liked the people”.